Metronidazole for bacterial infections

 What if my child is sick (vomits)?

-- If your child is sick more than 30 minutes after having a dose of metronidazole, you do not need to give them another dose.
+- If your child is sick more than 30 minutes after having a dose of Metronidazole , do not give them another dose.
 Wait until the next normal dose.

 What if I forget to give it?